 - David Moriconi – Board Member

-- Rich Garber – Board Member & Architectural Review Committee
+- John Druhot – Board Member, Architectural Review Committee

-The board has seven (7) openings total.
+The board has a maximum of seven (7) openings.
 To serve on the board you must:

 - Own at least one property in Oakbrook Estates

 - Contact any board member or president@OakbrookEstatesChatham.com and express your desire to serve.

 Oakbrook Estates Homeowner’s Association elects new Officers at he first Board of Directors meeting each year.
 The main Board officer positions include President, Vice-President, Treasurer and Secretary.
 Officers are expected to serve for one year.